k3tchup/google_drive_sync/readme.md

   * full sync down to local from Google drive
   * export of native Google Apps files, like Docs and Sheets.
 * Sqlite database for metadata data storage
+* Handle incremental changes by subscribing to Google Drive change tokens
+* Fetches files not owned by the Drive owner into a separate local folder

 ## To-do (work in progress)